A lot of people ask us: “Why does THIS breed need a rescue?”

 That’s where we come in to find them true FOREVER homes!

-The advantage of this is that we get to know a dog’s character and personality very well during this time.
+The advantage of this is that we learn about a dog’s character and personality very well during this time.
 We can better understand the dog’s needs in order to match it with a family whose lifestyle is a fit.

 All dogs that go through the GSP Rescue of NJ program are fully vetted, spayed or neutered and micro-chipped.